Pauwlo/Bro/Install/README.md

 Dismiss account protection and OneDrive warnings, if any.

-Disable notifications about recent activity and scan results.

 ### Explorer

 If the SSD capacity is limited, move **Documents**, **Pictures**, **Music** and **Videos** to `D:\`.